kwongit/news-articles-scraper/README.md

 node index.js --keywords=github --lists=news
 ```

+## Above and Beyond

+- **Modular Design**: Refactoring of the script into separate modules (logger, fileSaver, scraper, sorter) follows best practices in software engineering, enhancing the readability, maintainability, and testability of the code.
+- **Advanced Features**: The additional features (sorting, filtering, multiple formats) show a deep understanding of potential user needs and provide a robust solution beyond the basic requirements.
+- **Comprehensive Error Handling and Logging**: Ensuring that the script logs its progress and errors robustly is a professional touch that indicates the importance of monitoring and maintaining production scripts.
+- **User Experience**: Including user prompts makes the script more flexible and user-friendly, demonstrating a focus on user experience.

 ## Conclusion

 This script is a powerful tool for scraping and saving top articles from Hacker News in various formats.
 It is highly customizable, user-friendly, and logs its actions for easy troubleshooting and monitoring.
 With comprehensive documentation, users can easily understand and utilize the script for their needs.

+---

+## Future Enhancements

+### Automated Tests

+- **Unit Tests**: Ensure each module and function works correctly in isolation.
+- **Integration Tests**: Verify that different parts of the system work together as expected.
+- **End-to-End Tests**: Use Playwright to simulate real user interactions and validate the entire workflow from scraping to saving files.

+### CI/CD Integration

+- Set up a Continuous Integration/Continuous Deployment (CI/CD) pipeline (e.g., using GitHub Actions) to automatically run tests on each commit and ensure code quality.

+### Configuration Management

+- Use a configuration file (e.g., `config.json`) to manage default settings (like default number of articles, default file format, etc.), making the script more flexible and easier to configure.

+### Error Notification

+- Integrate a notification system (e.g., send an email or Slack message) if the script encounters an error, ensuring quick awareness and resolution of issues.